1inch/cross-chain-swap/README.md

 After a period set when `EscrowSrc` and `EscrowDst` contracts are deployed, Resolver has an option to withdraw assets that are accidentally stuck on a contract.
 The `rescueFunds` function is implemented for this purpose.

 ### Partial fills
 Order can be split into a number of equal parts and can be partially filled.
 For `N` parts there will be generated `N + 1` secrets to be used later in escrows.
 Each secret is indexed and prorated to the cumulative values of all fills done.
 A Merkle tree is built from all secrets where the leaf is `keccak256(index, hashedSecret)`.
 Each Resolver has a copy of the created Merkle tree and uses it to fill part of the order.
 Index of the hashed secret used to create escrows corresponds to the fill percentage.
-The order is always completed with the secret with index `N`, because the secret `N-1` could have been used earlier.
+The secret with index `N` should be used for final complete fill.

 For example, if the order is divided into four parts (25% each), the index of the required hashed secret is:
 - `0` for (0%, 25%] fill